Agente SUGE avec une voyageuse

 The Schiappa Law specifically introduced in France, in 2018, a minor offence for sexist insult on public transport.
 And since April 1rst, 2023, sexist insult on public transport, is deemed an aggravated sexual insult, is considered an offence and is punishable by a €3,750-fine, which may be combined with additional penalties such as a work placement or community service.
 As for sexual harassment, it is punishable by 2 years‘ imprisonment and a €30,000-fine, and years’ imprisonment and a €45,000-fine if it was committed by several people acting as perpetrator or accomplice.

-As France’s leading public transporter, SNCF considers this a societal issue that concerns us all—both women and men.
-The issue isn’t limited to our female customers; it affects women employees, daughters, nieces, daughters’ friends, and so on.
+As France’s leading public transporter, SNCF considers this a societal issue that concerns everyone—both women and men.
 The reality is that most victims are women under thirty, and many are underage girls.
-However, we have noted a slight increase in the number of reports of assaults on underage boys.
-Protecting them, and all our passengers, is central to our public service mission.
-It’s our duty.
+However, a slight increase in the number of reports of assaults on underage boys has been noted.
+Protecting them, and all passengers, is central to the public service mission of the Railway Security.

 93%